Amaya-2001/chat-app-using-React-js-and-Firebase/README.md

 </p>
 The frontend is from react and the backend is from firebase
 ### `Features`
-Can chat with others.\
+Can chat with others.<br>
-Images can be shared with app registrants.\
+Images can be shared with app registrants.<br>

 ### `In the future`
-A way to share file attachments is being built.\
+A way to share file attachments is being built.<br>

 In the project directory, you can run: